 Take the plunge in the 820,000-gallon Venetian Pool in Coral Gables, the most unusual pool in the country.
 Created in 1923 from a coral rock quarry, the pool is filled with fresh spring water from an underground aquifer.
 It’s a treat for the eyes, bordered by coral rock and graceful palms, two historic lookout towers, a signature bridge and two waterfalls.
 The kids will love exploring the pool’s cave-like grottos.
 Children must be a minimum of three years old and 38 inches tall.

 Everglades National Park is the largest subtropical wilderness in the United States, a staggering 1.5 million acres of coastal mangroves, sawgrass marshes and pinewoods that are home to manatees, crocodiles, Florida panthers, and countless alligators.
 Miami’s just next door to this ‘River of Grass,’ and you and the kids can experience it on an airboat tour, flying over the glassy, shallow waters.
 You have an abundance of options for an airboat ride; the Miccosukee Indian Village is one that’s sure to please.
 This hammock-style camp comes complete with a museum promising visitors a glimpse into the Tribe’s way of life and daily alligator wrestling shows.
 Afterwards, refuel at its casual eatery, dubbed "Our Little Shack."
 Offering treats like Spam and eggs and ‘gator bites, it’s hardly fine dining, but it’s all part of the unique Everglades experience.
-Here are more places to take an airboat ride from Miami’s visitors’ services.
+Here are more places to take an airboat ride from the Greater MIami Convention & Visitors Bureway.

 Both a sightseeing experience and an exciting adventure, Thriller Miami Speedboat Adventures invites you to explore the waterways of Miami aboard a 55-foot power catamaran.
-You’ll blast through the Atlantic at speeds up to 50 miles an hour, and slow down for a glimpse at the lux mansions in South Point Park and Fisher Island, the highest per capita income homes of any neighborhood in the United States, as well as sites like the Cruise Ship Channel, PortMiami, the US Coast Guard Station, and more.
+You’ll blast through the Atlantic at speeds up to 50 miles an hour, and slow down to glimpse South Pointe Park and the luxurious Fisher Island, with the highest per-capita income homes of any neighborhood in the United States, as well as sites like the Cruise Ship Channel, PortMiami, the US Coast Guard Station, and more.
 Children need to be three years old or more to participate.